pupsresearchlab/pups.github.io/_pages/about.md

 </p>

-I am a PhD candidate at the University of Waterloo.
-I am supervised by [Florian Kerschbaum](https://cs.uwaterloo.ca/~fkerschb/) and I am a member of the  [Cryptography, Security, and Privacy (CrySP)](https://crysp.uwaterloo.ca/) lab.
+I am an incoming assistant professor at the University of ALberta and a current PhD candidate at the University of Waterloo.
+I am advised by [Florian Kerschbaum](https://cs.uwaterloo.ca/~fkerschb/) and I am a member of the  [Cryptography, Security, and Privacy (CrySP)](https://crysp.uwaterloo.ca/) lab.
 I received a Masters of Mathematics from the University of Waterloo.
-My masters thesis was on combinatorial cryptography, supervised by [Doug Stinson](https://cs.uwaterloo.ca/~dstinson/).
+My masters thesis was on combinatorial cryptography, advised by [Doug Stinson](https://cs.uwaterloo.ca/~dstinson/).